Strategic Brief, Decision-Layer Architecture for Agentic AI

 Onboarding Team

-Responsible for technical implementation of DSP: data source discovery, connector setup, schema mapping, validation rule configuration, and go-live.
+Responsible for technical implementation of CONNECT: data source discovery, connector setup, schema mapping, validation rule configuration, and go-live.
 Onboarding velocity, time from contract signature to first live data, is the primary metric.
-Playbooks are standardized globally; client-specific configuration is documented and handed to MDS on go-live.
+Playbooks are standardized globally; client-specific configuration is documented and handed to Data Services on go-live.

 Support Team

-Manages ongoing data quality, pipeline reliability, and issue resolution for MDS clients.
+Manages ongoing data quality, pipeline reliability, and issue resolution for Data Services clients.
 This is not a helpdesk.
 It is a managed service organization accountable to data quality SLAs.
-It handles operating partner data changes, schema drift, new source onboarding within existing contracts, and platform-level escalations to DSP engineering.
-The post-close MDS practice runs from a single in-house anchor: RealPage's Hipercept-acquired Bogota operation.
-Cherre's existing MDS partner network supplements this anchor with surge capacity and specialty coverage where Bogota's playbooks have not yet been built.
+It handles operating partner data changes, schema drift, new source onboarding within existing contracts, and platform-level escalations to CONNECT engineering.
+The post-close Data Services practice runs as a managed delivery portfolio.
+RealPage's owned delivery centers in India and the Philippines carry predictable, repeatable workloads at managed cost.
+Cherre's existing Data Services partner network covers surge capacity, regional reach, and specialty workloads where owned playbooks have not yet been built or do not economically scale.
+Both modalities are strategic assets; the mix is actively managed.

 Forward Deployed Engineers

 FDEs design, build, and optimize AI agents for clients.
 They begin with a readiness assessment (is the client's data ready?), move to use case design (what should the agent do and why?), then build and deployment.
 Post-deployment, FDEs optimize agent performance and identify the next use case.
-They are the expansion engine for the Agentic Platform contract.
+The product and the practice are the same thing: outcomes delivered by Forward Deployed Engineers running causal, comparative, predictive, and diagnostic reasoning against the Data Services foundation.

 Why FDE-shaped delivery, not Center of Excellence